 Marijuana advertising laws vary by state and often by municipality.
 While Oregon’s laws allow marijuana retailers to display signs, billboards, and more to promote their products, other states have much stricter rules.
 For example, some states require that all marketing materials and advertisements receive preapproval from specific governing bodies before they can be used.
 Other states restrict everything from signage to verbiage in marketing and advertising.
 In Connecticut, medical marijuana dispensaries have to follow 16 pages of advertising and marketing guidelines!

 However, all hope is not lost for marijuana businesses.
-Marijuana brands cannot advertise through Google AdWords, and marijuana businesses that sell actual cannabis products cannot advertise through Facebook Ads, but that doesn’t mean there are no other options.
-It just means marketers need to reach a bit deeper into their bags of tactics, recall all of those traditional marketing opportunities they used to use 10 years ago, and get creative.
-As a 25-year marketing veteran, I think it’s an incredibly fun challenge!
+It’s extremely difficult – if not impossible – for cannabis businesses to advertise through Google AdWords and Facebook Ads, but that doesn’t mean there are no other options.
+It just means marketers need to reach a bit deeper into their bags of tactics, recall all of those traditional marketing opportunities they used 10 years ago, and get creative.

 So what’s a marijuana brand to do?
 Here are some opportunities to consider:

 For digital marketing, programmatic ad buying can work very well, but it does need to be managed with human supervision to ensure your company doesn’t get in trouble.
+For example, age verification is always a concern.
 Automation can work, but proceed with caution!